gaojingwen945/FpsPlotter/README.md

             	        compile 'com.github.gaojingwen945:FpsPlotter:v1.0.9'
             	}

-    b) In your activity.onCreate(), add "FpsPlotter.start(applicationContext, "fps")", where "fps" is your data file name of type .csv
+    b) In your activity.onCreate(), add "FpsPlotter.start(applicationContext, "fps")" in Kotlin, where "fps" is your data file name of type .csv

-    c) In your activity.onDestroy(), add "FpsPlotter.stop()"
+    c) In your activity.onDestroy(), add "FpsPlotter.stop()" in Kotlin

-    d) You can also control when to start/stop fps sampling via "FpsPlotter.writeOpen = true/false"
+    d) You can also control when to start/stop fps sampling via "FpsPlotter.writeOpen = true/false" in Kotlin.
+The writeOpen is set to default false.
+Normally, you can set it to 'true' when your observing list starts scrolling, and set it to 'false' when your list is idle.

   2. Run your project to collect data to "fps.csv" (by default): the default data directory is "sdcard\Android\data\yourPackageName\files\Log\fps.csv" (remember to replace the "yourPackageName" with your real package name) if you have sdcard,